UriNeri/rolypoly/CONTRIBUTING.md

    - Functions and Internal variables: Snake case (e.g., `skip_existing`).
 Try and reuse variable names from other commands for the same purpose.
 Long descriptive names are ok.
    - Classes: PascalCase (though use classes sparingly).
    - Environment or Global variables: UPPERCASE or CamelCase.
+   - Avoid "_" prefix for "private" functions. if somthing is explictly not meant to ever at all be used outside its scope, that should be in a comment or docstring, but in generally we want to avoid these and there shouldn't be "private" breaking stuff.

 3. **Temporary Files**:
    - Optionally, create temp directory (hidden argument in some commands `--temp-dir`, if not specified it's within user's output path).